djeada/Databases-Notes/notes/04_acid_properties_and_transactions/02_atomicity.md

 Databases use logs to record all changes made during transactions.
 This approach allows the system to undo or redo transactions in case of failures.

-- **Write-Ahead Logging**: Before any changes are applied, they are recorded in a log file.
+- In **Write-Ahead Logging**, all changes are first recorded in a log file before being applied to the database, ensuring a reliable mechanism for recovery.
-- **Recovery Process**: If a failure occurs, the database uses the log to roll back incomplete transactions, ensuring atomicity.
+- During the **Recovery Process**, the database utilizes the log file to identify incomplete transactions after a failure and rolls them back to maintain atomicity and consistency.

 This mechanism is essential for maintaining data integrity, especially in systems where transactions are frequently interrupted.